AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md

 * `GGL_XD_CT*` &mdash; (When available for the conversion type, when you track them) The number (count) of cross-device conversions, as measured by Google, beginning with the "GGL_XD_CT_" prefix (such as GGL_XD_CT_Purchase).

 [!DNL Google Ads] records each conversion by [bid unit](/help/search-social-commerce/glossary.md#a-b), device, and click date (not conversion date).
 Attribution is based on the default attribution setting for each metric in [!DNL Google Ads]; Adobe Advertising attribution isn't factored in because click event-level data isn't available.
-Each day, Search, Social, & Commerce pulls conversion data for the previous 30 days and then calculates any incremental conversions since the previous day, using the click date from [!DNL Google Ads] and designating the prior day as the transaction date.
-As a result, historical data may change from day to day as new conversions are tracked for each click.
-If you compare data in Search, Social, & Commerce with that in [!DNL Google Ads], use the view or report option to view "[!UICONTROL Conversions Based On]" the "[!UICONTROL Click date]" (not the transaction date).

-All of the metrics are automatically available in your campaign management views and basic reports, and are also available to use in portfolio objectives for optimization.

 >[!NOTE]
 >